emancid/cyclops/INSTALL.md

 			*/2 * * * * /opt/cyclops/local/scripts/cyc.host.ctrl.sh -a daemon 2>>/opt/cyclops/local/log/hctrl.err.log
 		2. Create this entry in the /etc/rc.local /opt/cyclops/local/scripts/cyc.host.ctrl.sh -a boot 2>>/opt/cyclops/local/log/hctrl.err.log
-		3. You need to create razor list in cyc server
+		3. You need to create razor list in cyclops server
 		- Available razors in /opt/cyclops/local/data/razor/[STOCK/OS]/
 		4. Create family file with selected razors in /etc/cyclops/nodes/[FAMILY NAME].rzr.lst
 		- The order of razors is Hierarchical, from up ( first to do action ) to down ( last to do action )
+		- [ RECOMMENDED ] first insert razor with host pasive checks and last instert razor with host dramatical actions like shutdown/reboot

     8. TEST AND ENABLE CYCLOPS
     ----------------------------------------------------------------------------------------------------------